 48663 Advanced Manufacturing6cp; on campus.
-Forms of attendance, mode of delivery and assessment requirements in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.
-Consequently, the Subject Outline information for this subject has changed.
-Details of the changes are published in an addendum to the Subject Outline which is available on UTSOnline/Canvas.
+Forms of attendance and mode of delivery in this subject have changed to enable social distancing and reduce the risks of spreading COVID-19 in our community.

 Requisite(s): 48650 Mechanical Design 2 AND 48621 Manufacturing Engineering